Multi-component gas analyzer system: System mechanics

 Multi-component gas analyzer systems are used for measuring the major components of volcanic gases.
 CO2, SO2, H2S, and pressure-temperature-humidity sensors are typically included in a package.
 Other electrochemical sensors have been successfully incorporated as well, including for H2 and HCl.
 The instruments are packaged in compact, portable, weather-resistant containers allowing for in situ measurements of various types of outgassing terrains.
 Gas is pumped into the system at a constant flow rate through a silicone tube placed near the location of interest.
 A data-logger is used to automatically record and convert the voltage values from the sensors into gas composition values.
 While the field use of a multi-GAS is simple, postprocessing of the data can be complex.
 This is due to factors like instrument drift, and atmospheric or environmental conditions.
 The system can be used for short term or long term studies.
 Short term usage can include powering the multi-GAS by a lithium battery and moving it around to desired locations or setting up a multi-GAS in a fixed location for a short period of time.
 Long term studies involve setting up a permanent installment for an extended time.
-These stations can be set-up with radio transmitters or satellites to send data from distant locations.
+These stations can be set-up with terrestrial (e.g. 3G) or satellite radio transmitters to send data from distant locations.